stalk-calvin/Java-Algorithms/README.md

 When you spot a mistake needs correction, please do not hesitate to create a `Pull Request` as instructed below:

-1. Create a local clone of the repository / pull to the latest changes.
+1. Create a personal fork of this Java Playground project on Github.
+2. Clone the fork on your local machine (the remote `origin`).
+If you created your fork a while ago be sure to pull upstream changes into your local repository.
-5. Create a new branch to work on (`git checkout -b`)!
+4. Create a new branch to work on (`git checkout -b`)!
 Branch from `master` (no `develop` here :p).
-6. Introduce a new algorithm OR correction to the existing one.
+5. Implement/fix the algorithms/tests, comment your code where applicable.
-7. Please write/adapt unit tests and run them!
+6. Please write/adapt unit tests as needed.
-8. Add or change the documentation as needed.
+7. Add or change the documentation as needed.
-9. Push your branch.
-Open a pull request targeting the project's master branch!
+8. Squash your commits into a single commit for relevant changes.
+9. Push your branch to your fork on Github (the remote `origin`).
+10. From your fork open a pull request.
+Target this project's `master` branch. *ex) into stalk-calvin:master from bumblebee:knapsack01_bug*

 Note: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code - not what you did to the code.